Hypnosis for Body Dysmorphic Disorder (BDD) in Ipswich Suffolk

 It is very easy with all the pressures of the Media, to get a sense that we are somehow abnormal, in comparison to the airbrushed celebrities that we see.
 We can develop Body Dysmorphia Disorder or BDD.

 We may feel awkward in social situations or we might eat or exercise excessively to get a certain look.
 We might be compulsively interested in Cosmetic Surgery.
 We could develop OCD.
-We might contemplate suicide or self medicate with food or drink or drugs.
+We may contemplate suicide or self medicate with food or drink or drugs.
 We could develop an eating disorder such as anorexia or bulimia.
-We might have anxiety related obsessive behaviours.
+We could have anxiety related obsessive behaviours.

-Hypnotherapy and NLP in Ipswich for BDD Body Dysmorphic Disorder
+Hypnotherapy and NLP in Ipswich Suffolk for BDD Body Dysmorphic Disorder

 Hypnotherapy and NLP can help us to change our idea of our self image and deal with the underlying factors driving the misperceptions.
 The various techniques and strategies help you to move on from the distressing perceived prison of BDD.
 We can also deal with the fallout of our distorted self image and the coping mechanisms.